 - Heat oil in a large pot over medium high heat.
 Cut casings of fresh sausages and squeeze sausage into hot pot.
 Break up the chunks using a potato masher.
-Cooke until nicely browned.
+Cook until browned.
 Remove to a bowl using a slotted spoon.

-- In pot add another drop of olive oil if needed, then onions, carrots and celery.
-Mix in cured sausage, fennel, oregano, salt and pepper.
+- In same pot add another drop of olive oil.
+Mix in onions, carrots and celery and let cook 5 minutes.
+Then add cured sausage, fennel, oregano, salt and pepper.
 Cook until onion is translucent, stirring occasionally.

 - Add lentils, bay leaves, chicken stock and smoked paprika.
-Bring to boil; reduce heat to medium, add Italian sausage and simmer until lentils are tender, adding more broth as needed and cooking up to 45 minutes if needed to soften lentils.
+Bring to boil; reduce heat to medium, add Italian sausage and simmer until lentils are tender.
+This could take 30-45 minutes.

 - Season to taste with salt and pepper.
 Ladle into bowls and top with potato parsley mix.

 - Mix all ingredients together in a bowl.
 Season with salt.
 Sprinkle on top of hot soup.